Monroe College Acceptance Rate, GPA, and Admission Requirements

-Monroe College is a well-known institution.
-It is selective in its admission process.
-The acceptance rate of Monroe College is 39.14%, meaning that approximately 39 out of every 100 applicants are admitted.
+Monroe College is somewhat selective in its admission process.
+The acceptance rate of Monroe College is 59.84%.
+This means that 60 out of every 100 applicants get admitted.

 Monroe College Admission Requirements